nurse-with-old-man

 5. Nail Psoriasis

-Nail psoriasis is an autoimmune condition that accelerates the reproduction of skin cells, specifically affecting the nails on your fingers and toes.
+Nail psoriasis is an autoimmune condition that accelerates the reproduction of skin cells, leading to changes in the nails of both the fingers and toes.

 This type of psoriasis typically occurs with a psoriatic rash on other body parts.
 Elderly individuals and those with psoriatic arthritis are prone to developing psoriatic nails.